 There will be a maximum rental amount that you can charge based on several different factors.
 These may include the following:

 To be a profitable landlord, accurate rent calculation is critical.
 It’s crucial to know your local rental rates in the neighborhood where your property is located because it will help you earn a higher profit.
-To increase the number of long term tenants and maximizing your profit, you’ll want to invest money in your property for proper maintenance, and you’ll benefit from steady cash flow.
+To increase the number of long term tenants and maximize your profit.
+You’ll want to invest money in your property for proper maintenance, and you’ll benefit from steady cash flow.